-The measurement of the risk provisions for the customer lending business is determined in particular by the structure and quality of the loan portfolios, general economic factors and the executive directors' estimates with respect to future loan defaults, among other things also against the background of the expected effects of the current macroeconomic environment on the customer lending business.
-The amount of the individual valuation allowances for customer loans reflects the difference between the outstanding amount of the loan and the lower value assigned to it as at the balance sheet date.
-Existing collaterals are taken into account.
-The measurement of general loan loss provisions was done using the IFRS 9 methodology.
-The calculation of general valuation allowances also takes into account valuation-relevant risk factors in the context of model overlays, which reflect the expectations of the management not included in the models.
+The measurement of the expected-credit-loss is determined in particular by the structure and quality of the loan portfolios and general economic factors and the executive directors' estimates with respect to future loan defaults, among other things also against the background of the expected effects of the current macroeconomic environment on the customer lending business.

+Additionally the executive directors' estimates with respect to classification of financial instruments into levels as well as certain parameters such as the loan amount on default, probability of default and loss ratio at the time of default and - as is the case for financial instruments classified in level 3 - by estimates of the future cash flows, taking into account existing collateral.
+In addition, further valuation-relevant risk factors are taken into account in the context of so-called model overlays, which reflect the expectations of the management not included in the models.

-The amounts of the valuation allowances in the customer lending business are highly significant for the assets, liabilities and financial performance of the Company and they involve considerable judgment on the part of the executive directors.
-Furthermore, the measurement parameters applied, which are subject to material uncertainties also due to current macroeconomic environment, have a significant impact on the recognition and the amount of any valuation allowances required.
+The calculation of the risk provisions is highly significant for the assets, liabilities and financial performance of the Group and they involve considerable judgment on the part of the executive directors, among other things also against the background of the expected effects of the current macroeconomic environment on the customer loans business.
+Estimating the aforementioned parameters and factoring in future-oriented macroeconomic information has a material influence on the recognition and amount of risk provisions.
 Against this background, this matter was of particular significance during our audit.